-Many students interested in the natural sciences at UW hope to pursue undergraduate research or other related co-curricular activities.
+Many students hope to pursue undergraduate research during their time at UW.
 But where and how to begin?

-This course provides spring quarter first-year students an opportunity to reflect and prepare for meaningful undergraduate research involvement in the natural sciences.
+This course provides first and second year students an opportunity to reflect and prepare for meaningful undergraduate research involvement across all disciplines.

-Students will have an opportunity to engage with faculty, alumni, and industry professionals as they reflect on their academic and co-curricular plans.
-Students will learn from researchers about the importance of getting involved, and how to make that happen.
+Students will engage with advisers, faculty, and current students as they reflect on their research interests and learn how to seek out opportunities.
+Students will learn about the importance of getting involved, and how to make that happen.

 - 1 credits, CR/NC